MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-9.2.0/configure-global-settings.md

 Export-AzConfig -Path $HOME\AzConfig.json
 ```

-To import your settings, you use the `Import-AzConfig` cmdlet and reference the previously exported
+To import your settings, use the `Import-AzConfig` cmdlet and reference the previously exported
 JSON file.

 ```azurepowershell-interactive